Driving in Italy is… interesting.

 - Hazard triangle

-- In winter – winter tyres or snow chains (required generally from November 15 – April 15).
+- In winter – winter tires or snow chains (required generally from November 15 – April 15).
+Rentals generally provide that.

 Documents – driver’s licence and in some cases – an international one